 When is a land disturbance permit required?

-Generally a land disturbance permit is required when over 5,000 square feet of ground disturbance is proposed.
-This can include grading, clearing, paving, grubbing, or any other activity that meets the definition of land disturbing activity under article IV of The City of Sandy Springs Development Regulations Ordinance.
-On a case by case basis, a land disturbance permit may be required for ground disturbance under 5,000 square feet when the disturbance will result in the need for erosion control BMP’s or result in changes to topography and storm water drainage patterns.
+Generally a land disturbance permit is required when 1,000 or more square feet of ground disturbance is proposed.
+This can include grading, clearing, paving, grubbing, or any other activity that meets the definition of land disturbing activity under Article 9 of The City of Sandy Springs Development Code.
+On a case by case basis, a land disturbance permit may be required for ground disturbance under 1,000 square feet when the disturbance will result in the need for erosion control BMP’s or result in changes to topography and storm water drainage patterns.

 If the construction does not involve development or installation of infrastructure for a development, an excavating and grading permit may be applied for instead of a land disturbance permit.